Frequently Asked Questions for Medical Marijuana

-With your card, you can buy marijuana from Alabama dispensaries and both possess and use marijuana and marijuana products in Alabama.
+With your card, you’ll be able to legally buy marijuana from Alabama dispensaries (which have a deadline of September 1, 2022 to be set up), meaning you can possess and use marijuana and marijuana products in Alabama.

 How do I Get an Alabama Medical Marijuana Card?

-Before you can get your Alabama Medical Marijuana card, you must be diagnosed as suffering from one of the qualifying conditions by an Alabama medical marijuana doctor who then recommends Medical Marijuana as part of your treatment.
+Before you can get your Alabama Medical Marijuana card, you must be diagnosed as suffering from one of the qualifying conditions.
+An Alabama marijuana doctor will then recommend medical marijuana as part of your treatment if they feel cannabis could help your symptoms.
 It can be a complicated process with lots of red tape, which is where we come in.

 Am I Guaranteed to Get Approved for Medical Marijuana After Visiting an Alabama Marijuana Doctor Office?